 A bad angle will make your photo look strange and unappealing.
-Shooting at eye level is the best portrait angle.
+Shooting at the eye or breast level is the best portrait camera angle.
 Even after all these years, I’m still struggling and learning how to get the best angles by shooting trial and error.

 The best way is to first pose your subject, then compose and shoot from various angles, such as eye-level, mid-level, and low-level.
 Each of these angles provides a unique perspective in the photographs.